Sovendus-GmbH/Sovendus-Generic-native-App-Integration-Voucher-Network-and-Checkout-Benefits/README.md

-# Sovendus Generic native App Integration for Voucher Network and Checkout Benefits
+# Sovendus generic native App integration for Voucher Network and Checkout Benefits

 1. Create a webview component with the following HTML: